cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

 * The product is *in stock* at this warehouse or store.

-* You've configured CS-Cart to warn about delay when you ship products from this store to this rate area.
+* You've configured the store or warehouse to warn about delay when you have to move products from there to this rate area.

 .. image:: img/delay_warning.png
     :align: center